ResetXPDR/DynamicLOD-ResetXPDR/README.md

 - Removal of redundant features, and<br/>
 - Minor UI changes.<br/><br/>

+**Really, really important:**
+- Do not even mention, let alone try to discuss, this app on the MSFS official forums, even in a personal messages, as they have taken the view that this app modifies licenced data, regardless of how harmless the way in which the app does it, and is therefore a violation of their Terms of Service and Code of Conduct for that website.
+If you do so, your post/personal message will be flagged by moderators and you may get banned from the MSFS official forums.
+You have been warned!

+Important:<br/>
+- This utility directly accesses active MSFS memory locations while MSFS is running to read and set OLOD, TLOD and cloud quality settings on the fly.
+From 0.3.7 version onwards, the utility will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
+If it does find the new memory locations and they pass validation tests, the utility will update itself automatically and will function as normal.
+If it can't find or validate MSFS memory locations at any time when starting up, the utility will self-restrict to read only mode to prevent the utility making changes to unknown MSFS memory locations.<br/>
+- As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
+Nonetheless, this utility is offered as is and no responsibility will be taken for unintended negative side effects.
+Use at your own risk!<br/><br/>

 Which app should I use?
 DynamicLOD_ResetEdition or MSFS2020_AutoFPS?:
 - Essentially both apps are intended to give you better overall performance but with different priorities to achieve it that result in a slightly different experience.
 They both allow a lower TLOD down low and on the ground, when your viewing distance reduced anyway so the visual impact is minimal, and a higher TLOD when at higher altitude and not in close proximity to complex scenery or traffic.
 They also adjust OLOD and Cloud Quality but TLOD is usually the most important determiner of performance at these two extremes.
 - Where they differ is that DynamicLOD provides user set tables for LOD changes at specific altitudes, giving the user precise control over when and where these changes take place such that they can optimise them to their particular flight activity they normally do, and can set a specific profile for each one.
 The price of such precise control is that the user must be intimately familiar with LODs to be able to tune a variety of settings in the app for the best outcome and this can be a bit daunting for more casual and non-technical users.
 - Alternatively, AutoFPS seeks to automate these changes as much as possible based on a target FPS and a minimum and maximum LOD range within which to automatically adjust.
 This results in a much simpler and generally similarly acceptable user experience compared to DynamicLOD.
 Nonetheless, the automation algorithm does require FPS headroom to function correctly, so can conflict in cases where an FPS cap is being used, such as with Vsync or motion reprojection in VR.
 Additionally, AutoFPS tends to make constant small changes to TLOD, much more than DynamicLOD does, and this can induce stuttering on older hardware as it struggles to manage even small scenery changes.
 In these cases, the user would be better off using DynamicLOD in a more manually tuned approach.

 This utility can be installed concurrent with any DynamicLOD variant.
 You just shouldn't run them at the same time, as they would both be fighting each other with MSFS settings.
 This app can detect whether itself, a previous DynamicLOD variant or MSFS2020_AutoFPS is running and will quit if it encounters one.</br>

-Important:<br/>
-- This utility directly accesses active MSFS memory locations while MSFS is running to read and set OLOD, TLOD and cloud quality settings on the fly.
-From 0.3.7 version onwards, the utility will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
-If it does find the new memory locations and they pass validation tests, the utility will update itself automatically and will function as normal.
-If it can't find or validate MSFS memory locations at any time when starting up, the utility will self-restrict to read only mode to prevent the utility making changes to unknown MSFS memory locations.<br/>
-- As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
-Nonetheless, this utility is offered as is and no responsibility will be taken for unintended negative side effects.
-Use at your own risk!<br/><br/>

 If you are not familiar with what MSFS graphics settings do, specifically TLOD, OLOD and cloud quality, and don't understand the consequences of changing them, it is highly recommended you do not use this utility.
 <br/><br/>